Manishthapa2022/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Analysis
-I have been tasked by Jill to carry out Credit card risk analysis using the data set provided in the LoanStats_2019Q1.csv file.
+I was tasked by Jill to carry out Credit card risk analysis using the data set provided in the LoanStats_2019Q1.csv file.
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, I have been informed to employ different techniques to train and evaluate models with unbalanced classes.
-Jill has advised me to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+Therefore, I was informed to employ different techniques to train and evaluate models with unbalanced classes.
+Jill also advised me to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I will oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, I will use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, I will compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once done, I will evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
+Then, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, I compared two new machine learning models that reduces bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+Once done, I evaluated the performance of these models and made a written recommendation on whether they should be used to predict credit risk.

 ## Results
 After carrying out the analysis as mentioned above, the following observations are listed: